ethereum/go-ethereum/docs/_developers/dns-discovery-setup.md

 ### Crawling the v4 DHT

 Our first step is to compile a list of all reachable nodes.
 The DHT crawler in cmd/devp2p is a batch process which runs for a set amount of time.
-You should set up this command to run at a regular interval.
+You should should schedule this command to run at a regular interval.
 To create a node list, run

 ```shell
 devp2p discv4 crawl -timeout 30m all-nodes.json